About Helgi Tomasson’s 7 for Eight

 “You have to love the music—that’s half the battle.”

-Helgi Tomasson’s 7 for Eight is part of SF Ballet’s Starry Nights.
-It will be performed August 5 & 6 at Stanford University’s Frost Amphitheater.
-It is also part of SF Ballet’s 2023 Repertory Season.
-It will be performed in Program 5, from Mar 14–Mar 19, 2023.
+Helgi Tomasson’s 7 for Eight is part of SF Ballet’s 2023 Repertory Season.
+It will be performed in Program 5: The Colors of Dance, from Mar 14–Mar 19, 2023.

 “Bach is timeless.”
 So says San Francisco Ballet Artistic Director & Principal Choreographer Helgi Tomasson, about his 7 for Eight, an elegant, black-on-black construction set to four keyboard concertos by Johann Sebastian Bach.
 He says he wanted to make a ballet to the revered composer’s music because of its “complexity and beautiful melodies.”